surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 existing link MIDI CC number will be shown in parentheses).

 #### Add modulation from...
-This menu entry allows to directly modulate the right-clicked parameter to any modulation source in Surge.
+This menu entry allows to directly modulate the right-clicked parameter from any modulation source in Surge.
 Once a source is selected, a pop-up window will appear and allow you to enter the desired modulation amount from that source.